Azure/azure-iot-sdk-c/doc/connection_and_messaging_reliability.md

 ### Connection Authentication

-This is a brief note to clarify about how authentication is done in the IoTHub Device/Module clients.
+This is a brief note to clarify how authentication is done in the IoTHub Device/Module clients.

 Authentication of a client in the SDK can be done using either

 - [SAS tokens](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#security-tokens), or

 - [x509 certificates](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#supported-x509-certificates), or

 - [Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/).

 This section does not describe the details of Device Provisioning Service (DPS), please use the link above for details.

 When using SAS tokens, authentication can be done by:

 - Providing [your own SAS token](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#authentication), or

-- Giving the device keys to the SDK (using the device [connection string](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-sdk-c-iothubclient#alternate-device-credentials)) and lettting it create the SAS tokens for you (this is the most usual authentication method).
+- Giving the device keys to the SDK (using the device connection string - see ["Alternate Device Credentials"](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-sdk-c-iothubclient#alternate-device-credentials) in our documentation) and lettting it create the SAS tokens for you (this is the most usual authentication method).

 As mentioned in the articles above, SAS tokens have an expiration time.